 where $q=q(t)$ is the time dependent blood flow, $q_a$ represents the arterial concentration, $F\in(0,1)$ is the mixing ratio of arterial and venous blood and $J_{O_2}>0$ is the net flux between blood and ECS.
 The equation describes the balance between oxygen delivery and consumption within the system.
 Oxygen can be present either dissolved freely in plasma or bound to hemoglobin.
 The total oxygen concentration is defined according to Hill's equation

-where Hct is the hematrocit, $[\text{Hb}]$ is the concentration of hemoglobin in plasma, $K_H$ is the affinity constant and $n=5/2$.
+where Hct is the hematocrit, $[\text{Hb}]$ is the concentration of hemoglobin in plasma, $K_H$ is the affinity constant, and $n=5/2$.
 The transport flux obeys a modified Fick’s law for the free oxygen concentration

-In the extracellular space no chemical reaction take place and consequently the concentrations change only through exchanges of the substances with adjacent compartments.
+In the extracellular space no chemical reactions take place and consequently the concentrations change only through exchanges of the substances with adjacent compartments.
 The oxygen dynamics here follows

 where $j_{O_2}^{n}$ and $j_{O_2}^{a}$ are the oxygen fluxes from ECS to neuron and to astrocyte, respectively.
 Also in these cell compartments the oxygen transport follows the Fick's law with constant permeabilities